 Chess, checkers, and Scrabble have long dominated the board game industry as not only the best two-player board games, but also as pretty much the only board games that can be played by two people.
-And although these classic games are timeless for a reason, after decades of gameplay the can get boring.
-Luckily, thanks to the recent renaissance in the analog game industry — which was brought about by cult-favorite games like Cards Against Humanity — the competition in this category has finally started heating up.
+And although these classic games are timeless for a reason, after decades of gameplay they can get pretty boring.
+Luckily, thanks to the recent renaissance in the analog game industry — which was brought about, largely, by cult-favorite games like Cards Against Humanity — the competition in this category has finally started to heat up.

-Whether you're looking for a game for date night or a way to bond with your new roommate, there are a plethora of card, dice, and board games that will pit you against your partner — as well as a few that even make you work together — for hours of fun.
+Whether you're looking for a game for date night or a way to bond with your new roommate, below you'll find a plethora of card, dice, and board games that will pit you against your partner — as well as a few that even make you work together — for hours of fun.
 From word games to strategy games to fast-paced games of chance, these games run the gamut of hilarious to highly competitive.
-And maybe best of all, every game on this list is cheaper than two movie tickets, will entertain you for years, and although they are great games for couples, many of the games on the list also work with larger groups, too.
+And maybe best of all, every game on this list is cheaper than two movie tickets, and rather than the one night at the movies, this purchase will entertain you for years.
+Although many of my picks are great games for couples, many of the games on the list also work with larger groups, too.